Trending Topics

 It’s human nature to tell stories about people performing heroic actions.
 Every good story needs a hero.

-A new podcast hosted by Malcolm Gladwell, journalist and author of five New York Times bestsellers, including “The Bomber Mafia,” shares the remarkable stories of some of our country’s heroes, according to iHeartMedia.
+A podcast hosted by Malcolm Gladwell, journalist and author of five New York Times bestsellers, including “The Bomber Mafia,” shares the remarkable stories of some of our country’s heroes, according to iHeartMedia.

 “We tell stories about heroes because of a simple fact about the human mind: Courage is contagious,” Gladwell said.
 “And when you hear about someone doing something heroic, it makes you want to be a hero too.
 And these days, we could use more heroes.”

-The first season will feature stories of Medal of Honor recipients from the Civil War to the Iraq War, according to the release.
+The first season featured stories of Medal of Honor recipients from the Civil War to the Iraq War, according to the release.
 Highlights include Henry Johnson, a WWI “Harlem Hellfighter” who faced racial battles at home; Mary Walker, the only female recipient; and Douglas A. Munro, the first Coast Guard honoree.

 The full list of Medal of Honor recipients profiled in Season 1 includes Mike Thornton, Henry Johnson, Douglas A. Munro, Alwyn Cashe, Mary Walker, Tibor Rubin, Jay R. Vargas, Robert Bush and John Chapman.